storyteller613/riv/README.md

 The name of the Storage Class is efs-sc.

 The name of the Persistent Volume is efs-pv.
 Since EFS is a file system service, the volumeMode is Filesystem.
-It has a maximum storage of 5 Gigabytes.
-ReadWriteMany was chosen for teh accessMode so that multiple nodes can use that volume.
+Since EFS is an elastic file system, it does not enforce any file system capacity.
+However, a storage value was provided of 5Gi since Kubernetes requires it.
+ReadWriteMany was chosen for the accessMode so that multiple nodes can use that volume.
 Use the FILE_SYSTEM_ID generated in AWS above for the volumeHandle.

 The name of the PersistentVolumeClaim is efs-pvc.
-ReadWriteMany was chosen for teh accessMode so that multiple nodes can use that volume.
+ReadWriteMany was chosen for the accessMode so that multiple nodes can use that volume.
 The storageClassname is efs-sc from the Storage Class service.
-The full 5 Gigabytes from the Persistent Volume service was utilized, but less could have been used.
+Since EFS is an elastic file system, it does not enforce any file system capacity.
+However, a storage value was provided of 5Gi since Kubernetes requires it.

-This Persistent Volume was attached to the container via persistentVolumeClaims and volumeMounts in the Deployment Service.
-Based on the information in the Instructions.md document that the file-writer container writes data files to /var/file-writer, the mountPath assumes that the workdir on the dockerfile is /var and there is a foler names "file-writer" in the working directory in the container.
+This Persistent Volume was attached to the container via persistentVolumeClaims and volumeMounts in the Deployment Object.
+Based on the information in the Instructions.md document that the file-writer container writes data files to /var/file-writer, the mountPath assumes that the workdir on the dockerfile is /var and there is a folder names "file-writer" in the working directory in the container.

 # Using AWS EKS

-Since my assumption is that Rvian is using Cloud Provider versus its own Custom Data Center, there are two options: create and connect the machine and install and configure software manually or via a resource like kops.
-The other option is a managed service for kubernetes deployments which defines the cluster archicture, for example AWS Elastic Kubernetes Service.
+Since my assumption is that Rvian is using Cloud Provider versus its own Custom Data Center, there are two options: create and connect the machine and install and configure software manually or an open-source project used to set up Kubernetes clusters easily like kops.
+The other option is a managed service for kubernetes deployments which defines the cluster architecture, for example AWS Elastic Kubernetes Service.
 AWS EKS uses standard kubernetes configurations.

 ## 1. AWS: Steps for creating an Elastic Kubernetes Service